The end of the financial year means that many Australians will find themselves with a pool of extra cash.

 If you’ve had a tax windfall this year and there’s no debt, why not do that thing you’ve always wanted to do?

 Even at the the best of times, a new hobby can be an excellent way to relieve stress, give you a creative outlet, and meet new people.
 If you don’t already have a hobby in mind, think about the things you already love and whether there’s a related activity you could do.

-There are no shortage of outdoor, arts, spiritual or cause-related hobbies out there to discover, and websites like Meetup or Milaana can connect with people who have similar interests and could help you get started.
+There are no shortage of outdoor, arts, spiritual or cause-related hobbies out there to discover, and websites like Meetup can connect with people who have similar interests and could help you get started.

 If you start now, imagine where you’ll be by the end of the next financial year.